Standard library

 ## Sorts the given periods by starting day.

-declaration sort_by_date content list of (Period, anything of type t) depends on
+content list of (Period, anything of type t)

 ## Splits the given period, returning one period per calendar month.
 The first